enxhialikaj/project-d5/README.md

-This code shows the basic implemenation of photo sharing app.
+This code shows the basic implementation of photo sharing app.

 It is built using the below technologies: